Have you got too much cash?

 This may sound ridiculous – could there be a more first world problem?

 But having too much cash sat idle in a portfolio is a common problem.

 Many smart, hardworking people are good at earning and saving but have a blind spot when it comes to investing.

 Don’t get me wrong, its important to have some cash.
-This could be an emergency fund of 3 – 6 months worth of spending in a bank account for unexpected expenses (e.g. house or car repairs).
+As a minimum, you should have a cash emergency fund of 3 – 6 months worth of spending in a bank account for unexpected expenses (e.g. house or car repairs).
 You should also keep cash aside for bills you are gonna have to pay within the next year (e.g. your tax bill).

 And if you are no longer working, its also helpful to have some extra cash (or government bonds that can be turned into cash easily) so that you are never a forced seller of shares to fund your living costs.
 If you have enough cash or government bonds to cover say 3 – 5 years of spending, that’s enough to cover most bear markets.

 But people who are still earning and working full time should generally be putting idle cash balances to work, preferably into productive real assets (either shares or property).
 You want your money to be working hard for you, not slacking off taking fag breaks, reading The Sun and wolf-whistling at passing women.

 Unfortunately you can definitely go wrong with property, as many people found out the hard way in 1981 when UK interest rates hit 17% and 1992 when they briefly hit 15%.

 Property has a couple of psychological advantages over the stockmarket.
 People love that they can see and kick their property: It must be real, my foot hurts!
 They also like that there is no market price quoted on a screen.
 That way, they can ignore price fluctuations and pretend they don’t exist.